 SEO optimization for your yoga business

-It’s important to realize that SEO is playing the long game.
+It’s important to realize that SEO for yoga studios is playing the long game.
 There may not be results overnight.
 In fact, it may take three or four months of consistent hard work before you actually see results – but when those results come, they are there to stay.
 SEO results don’t disappear once you stop putting money into them (much like many other marketing tactics i.e social media, PPC, etc.)